drbrodix/BaosMini/README.md

 ### Generally about the project

-This is a minimalistic implementation of the BAOS Protocol created by [Weinzierl Engineering GmbH](http://weinzierl.de/), aiming to serve as a stripped down tool for embedded building automation controller devices, allowing easy and quick access to a KNX bus.
-This can be done by the use of a BAOS device, which serves as a middle man between our controller and the target KNX bus, and by the use of this SDK, which provides a communication means with the BAOS device.
+This is a minimalistic implementation of the BAOS Protocol, which was created by [Weinzierl Engineering GmbH](http://weinzierl.de/).
+This project aims to serve as a stripped down tool for embedded building automation controller devices, allowing easy and quick access to a KNX bus.
+This can be done by the use of a BAOS device, which serves as a middleman between our controller and the target KNX bus, and by the use of this SDK, which provides a communication means with the BAOS device.

 ### Focus points and the minimalistic approach of the project